raj-gun/NonSysID/NonSysID-i/README.md

 k-step-ahead prediction
 ```

-The prediction horizon supplied through `KSA_h` does not change the predicted output of an ARX-i model.
+The prediction horizon supplied through `KSA_h` does not change the predicted output of an input-only model.

 This equivalence also avoids repeated recursive simulations during model evaluation, which reduces the computational cost of input-only system identification.